spekulatius/laravel-commonmark-blog/README.md

 ## Core Features

 - Support of both articles and article-listing pages.
 The [example repo](https://github.com/spekulatius/laravel-commonmark-blog-example) shows how to.

 - **CommonMark**: [PHP CommonMark](https://github.com/thephpleague/commonmark) to support extensibility.
 By default, all `.md` files are converted to HTML files.
 The HTML files are stored in the `public/`-directory.
-Other file extensions such as `.markdown` are ignored.
+Other file extensions such as `.markdown` are ignored, but copied over.

 - **Frontmatter** can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a per-article basis.

 - **Assets** such as videos, images, etc. as well as any other files are copied over 1:1.

-- Information about the generated articles can be stored in the cache optionally.
-This allows adding elements dynamically to sidebars, footers, etc.
+- Information about the generated articles are optionally stored in the cache.
+This allows adding elements dynamically to sidebars, footers, etc. based on the actually published articles and list pages.

+- **Automatic Content Embargo**:
-- **Automatic embargo**: Articles with publication dates in the future will not be converted.
+  Articles with publication dates (`published`) in the future will be ignored until the date passed.
 Manually added links are not checked and will be included by default.

-Files with the ending `*.emb.md` will be moved over within the same directory.
+  Files with the ending `*.emb.md` will replace original file (e.g. without `.1.emb.md`), once the `modified` date is passed.

+- **hreflang**: With `hreflang` way you can build multi-lingual sites.

-- **hreflang**: You can add an array with alternative language URLs to the frontmatter and it will be converted to hreflang tags.
-This way you can build multi-lingual sites.
+  You can add an array with alternative language URLs to the frontmatter and it will be converted to hreflang tags.

+  `x-default` will be set to a locale defined in the config-file.

+  The `locale` in the frontmatter will be set on the app before rendering the templates.

 ### SEO-Enhancements